Physical Therapy To Recover From Total Knee Replacement (TKR)

 Your physical therapist will guide you so you know you’re doing just the right amount of weight bearing that you’re ready for.

-They will not just be focused on strengthening your muscles and tendons, but also be thinking about scar reduction for your surgery site.
+They will not just focus on strengthening your muscles and tendons, but also will consider scar reduction for your surgery site.

-Your program will be based on your health and condition and will suit your unique recovery needs.
+Your physical therapist will base your program on your health and condition and will suit your unique recovery needs.

 Never underestimate how much a physical therapist can direct you and assist you in coming up with the routine that will work best for you.